sidechained/TrainingTheBeagle/Tutorials/_essential/autostart.md

 _NOTE: check if this needs sudo_
 * Edit the new file
 `$ sudo nano simpleAutostart`
-* Make the following changes to the file
+* Make the following changes to the file:

 1. Add extra paths for `:/usr/local/bin` and `:/home/debian/simpleAutostartExample` to the PATH line.
 The line should now read as follows:
 `PATH=/sbin:/usr/sbin:/bin:/usr/bin:/usr/local/bin:/home/debian/simpleAutostartExample`
 _NOTE_ is `:/usr/local/bin` really needed here as we are running no additional programs

 2. Replace the default name in the NAME line with the name of our bash script.
 The line should now read: